microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ![Cosmos DB Keys](./assets/cosmos-db-keys.png)

 Then inside the Azure Portal, go to your resource group, search the Azure Managed Redis, select it and in the left menu, click on **Access keys**.
-Then copy the **Primary Connection String** and replace `"AZURE_REDIS_CONNECTION_STRING"` value in the `appsettings.Development.json` file :
+Then copy the **Primary Connection String** and replace `"AZURE_REDIS_CONNECTION"` value in the `appsettings.Development.json` file :

 ![Azure Managed Redis Keys](./assets/azure-cache-for-redis-keys.png)